 Melanie NewtonMelanie is the founder of Joyful Walk Ministries, an online ministry that helps women learn to study the Bible for themselves and grow their Bible-teaching skills to lead others on a joyful walk with Jesus.
 Melanie has written many Bible study guides (available on Bible.org and her website) and presented insightful messages to large groups of women.
 She’s also recruited and trained other women to become speakers and Bible Study discussion leaders.
 Melanie is wife to Ron Newton (“Integrity at Work” ministry), loves to be outside in her garden, and enjoys her yearly fix of boiled crawfish.

 Melanie’s Blog Posts

-Gail SeidelGail served as Mentor Advisor for Spiritual Formation in the Department of Spiritual Formation and Leadership at Dallas Theological Seminary (DTS) and currently is an Adjunct Professor in the D Min in Spiritual Formation in the D Min Department at Dallas Theological Seminary.
+Gail SeidelGail served as Mentor Advisor for Spiritual Formation in the Department of Spiritual Formation and Leadership at Dallas Theological Seminary (DTS) and as an Adjunct Professor in the D Min in Spiritual Formation in the D Min Department at Dallas Theological Seminary.
 She has a BA in English from the University of Texas, a Masters in Christian Education from Dallas Seminary and a D Min in Spiritual Formation from Gordon-Conwell Theological Seminary.
 She is a contributor to the textbook, Foundations of Spiritual Formation, Kregel Academic.
 She served as co-director for Christian Women in Partnership Russia with Entrust, an international church leadership-training mission.
 She and her husband Andy live in Fredericksburg, Texas.
-They have 2 married children and 6 delightful and energizing grandchildren—Kami, Kourtney, Katie, Mallory, Grayson, and Avery.
+They have 2 married children and 6 wonderful grandchildren—Kami, Kourtney, Katie, Mallory, Grayson, and Avery.